vmorganp/Lazytainer/README.md

 | MINPACKETTHRESH | Mimimum amount of recieved network packets to keep container alive                                         |
 | POLLRATE        | Number of seconds to wait between polls of network transmission stats                                      |
 | VERBOSE         | Whether or not to print noisier logs that may be useful for debugging                                      |

+## How it works
+Lazytainer sits between users and the containers they are accessing, and acts as a network proxy.

+Lazytainer checks to see if $MINPACKETTHRESH number of packets have been recieved in $TIMEOUT number of seconds.
+If the number of packets is above $MINPACKETTHRESH the container will start/remain on depending on prior state.
+If the number of packets is less than $MINPACKETTHRESH, the container will stop/pause or remain stopped/pause depending on prior state and configuration.

+If you use a reverse proxy like Caddy, NGINX, Traefik, or others, you can still point your reverse proxy of choice to your service.
+Instead of pointing directly at your service, you must instead point your reverse proxy to lazytainer, which will then pass your traffic to your service container.